 - Almonds

-Are you ready to see how to make this healthy roasted cashew recipe?
+Are you ready to see how to make this honey cashews recipe?
 It is so easy and once you make honey roasted cashews at home from scratch, you will never want store-bought roasted nuts again!
-You will also love making these cinnamon-spiced walnuts!
+If you love flavored nuts, you will also love making these cinnamon-spiced walnuts!

-- Cashews - I highly recommend using raw cashews so the honey flavor soaks in a bit.
+- Cashews - I prefer raw cashews so the honey flavor bakes in easily.

-- Honey - you do not have to use a high quality expensive honey in this recipe.
+- Honey - You do not have to use high-quality expensive honey in this recipe.
 Use wildflower or citrus blossom honey varieties, which are lower cost.

-- Salt - I used a basic sea salt.
-You can also use Himalayan salt.
+- Salt - I used basic sea salt.
+You can also use Himalayan or kosher salt.

-Step 1: Pour the raw cashews into a bowl.
-It is completely fine if some are broken and in halves.
+Step 1: Pour the raw cashews into a large

-Step 2: Melt the butter in a microwave-safe container, then add the honey in a small dish.
+Step 2: Melt the butter in a microwave-safe container, then add the honey to the container.
+Mix well.
 The warm butter will help soften the honey so it can coat your cashews evenly!

 Step 3: Pour the honey onto the nuts.
-Toss in salt and mix the nut mixture well to coat all of the nuts.
-(Feel free to add a little cinnamon to add some more flavor!)
+Add salt (the amount is a personal preference.)
+Use a large spoon to toss to mix the nut mixture well to coat all of the nuts.
+Feel free to add a little cinnamon to add some more flavor!

 Step 5: Bake at 300 F degrees for 8 minutes.
-Remove the tray from the oven and stir the nuts.
-Re-spread them out and bake another 5 minutes.
-You want to be very careful not to burn the nuts so set a timer!
+Remove the tray from the oven and stir the nuts around.
+Re-spread them out and bake for another 5-7 minutes.
+You want to be very careful not to burn these sweet roasted cashews, so set a timer!

 Remove from the oven.
 Be careful, the nuts are really hot.
 Allow the nuts to cool, then enjoy!
 Check out this fun honey cashew web story too!

-- Add sesame seeds to make it like honey sesame candy.
+- Add sesame seeds to make them like honey sesame candy.

 - Try adding ½ teaspoon cinnamon when coating your cashews